lmanul/gimp-texturize/README.md

 # Installation

-To build the plugin:
+To build and install the plugin:

-    meson setup build
-    cd build
-    meson compile

-There should now be an executable `texturize` in your current directory.
-Copy it to your GIMP plugins:

-    mkdir -p ~/.config/GIMP/2.10/plug-ins
-    cp texturize ~/.config/GIMP/2.10/plug-ins
+    ./compile

 Then (close and) reopen the GIMP.
 Texturize will be in the Filters->Map menu.

 This plugin is based on the article "Graphcut Textures: Image and Video Synthesis Using Graph Cuts" by Vivek Kwatra, Arno Schödl, Irfan Essa, Greg Turk and Aaron